tianleimin/ECE4078_Lab_2023/Week10-11/README.md

 **The final demo will follow the same procedure**, M5 is also your trial run for final demo to help you identify improvements to be made before the final demo.

 **Important note**:
-- As usual, you are not allowed to use true poses of robot or objects during mapping, manually interfer with the robot or the arena, or teleoperate the robot during navigation
+- As usual, you are not allowed to use true poses of robot or objects during mapping, manually interfere with the robot or the arena, or teleoperate the robot during navigation
 - Although the final demo is likely to be the same as M5 (at least the task), minor details/rules/marking scheme are still subject to change
 - **PLEASE COMMENT YOUR CODE**.
 This will speed up the marking process and allow us to provide better feedback if you clearly explain your workflow in your code